GuiziBr/expenses/README.md

 }
 ```

+* Make a get request on the route /expenses/personal?date=YYYY-MM to list the personal expenses and an either specif or current month

+* Make a get request on the route /expenses/shared?date=YYYY-MM to list the shared expenses and an either specif or current month

 * Make a patch request of type multipart with the following payload on the route /users/avatar to upload the user's avatar

 ```